Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Density fields extraction via Kernel Density Estimation

 The choice of the bandwidth matrix, which in this case takes the form $\mathbf{H}=\diag(h_x,h_y)$, plays a central role in the KDE estimate.
 Small values of $h_x/h_y$ result in undersmoothing and high variance, while large values can oversmooth the density and obscure relevant features.
 Silverman's rule of thumb \cite{Silverman1986}, originally formulated for univariate distributions, extends naturally to multivariate settings, indicating an optimal bandwidth:

-where $N$ is the number of data points, $d$ is the number of spatial dimensions, in this case $d=2$ and $\sigma_i$ is the standard deviations of the pedestrian positions.
+where $N$ is the number of data points, $d$ is the number of spatial dimensions, in this case $d=2$, and $\sigma_i$ is the standard deviation of the pedestrian positions along $i=x,y$ spatial directions.
 However, in our case, Silverman's rule resulted in wide bandwidths, which did not allow us to consider sufficient detail in the density profiles.
 We thus tuned $h_x/h_y$ to the values reported in Section~\ref{sbsb:pos2den}.

 The standard symmetric kernels are known to introduce bias near domain boundaries, when handling cases where \textit{periodic boundary conditions} are imposed, such as in the $x$-direction of pedestrian flow in our configuration.
 These artifacts arise because the kernel's support extends beyond the domain, failing to reflect the periodic structure of the system.
 To mitigate these artifacts, we define an extended support for the KDE in the $x$-direction.
 Let the physical domain boundaries be $x = a$ and $x = b$, and introduce a small displacement $\Delta x = \frac{b - a}{n}$, where $n$ defines the extension of the domain along $x$-direction; here, we tuned $n=5$.
 We then define the extended domain as: